braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes.md

 String attributes are useful for storing user input, such as a favorite brand, a phone number, or a last search string within your application.
 String attributes can be up to 256 characters long.

-Note: If you input any values with spaces in between, before, or after words, then Braze will also check for the same spaces.
+Note that if you input any values with spaces in between, before, or after words, then Braze will also check for the same spaces.

 | Segmentation Options | Dropdown Filter | Input Options |
 | ---------------------| --------------- | ------------- |